About Paul Beasley-Murray

 - Power For God’s Sake?
-Power & Abuse In The Local Church (Originally published by Paternoster 1998; but since republished in 2005 by Wipf & Stock, Eugene, Oregon, USA)
+Power and Abuse in the Local Church (Originally published by Paternoster 1998; but since republished in 2005 by Wipf & Stock, Eugene, Oregon, USA)

 - The Message Of The Resurrection: The Bible Speaks For Today (IVP 2000.
-Also published in the USA and translated into Burmese, Chinese, Romanian and Korean);
+Also published in the USA and translated into Burmese, Chinese, Romanian, Korean and Turkish);

 - Joy to the World: Preaching at Christmas (IVP 2005 – also available in a special OM edition in India, Nepal, Oman, Qatar, UAE, Bahrein & Kuwait)